eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-3.md

 To track changes of releases a `CHANGELOG.md` must be added to repositories.
 The versioning itself follows [semantic versioning](https://semver.org/).
 For easy changelog creation [conventional committing](https://www.conventionalcommits.org/en/v1.0.0/#summary) is strongly recommended.

-Recommendations for changelog format will follow.
+Recommendations for changelog format can be found [here](https://github.com/eclipse-tractusx/tractus-x-release/blob/main/CHANGELOG.md).